Frontiers journals are at the top of citation and impact metrics

 PMCID: all published articles receive a PMCID

-Cardiovascular Therapeutics welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.
+Cardiovascular Therapeutics welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Cardiovascular Therapeutics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.